Information for Peer Educators

 How to get support

-Your county peer education coordinator, county programme adviser and county commissioner can help you with any challenges you face locally - be that a complicated session, where to get your pin badge or how to get financial support for your sessions.
+Your county peer education coordinator, county programme adviser and county commissioner can help you with any challenges you face locally - be that a complicated session, where to get your pin badge or how to arrange resources for your sessions.

 Email your county commissioner to find out if you have a local peer education coordinator or contact [email protected] to be put in touch with them.